sopra-fs23-group-25/Pictionary-server/README.md

 <h1 align="center">SoPra FS23 Group 25 - Pictionary Server</h1>

 ## Introduction
-We created a web-based version of Pictionary, a fun draw and guess game, where users play against each other in real-time.
+We created a web-based version of Pictionary, a fun draw and guess game, where users can play against each other in real-time.
 The game can be played in a user's preferred language.
 We used Google Translate API to allow users with different chosen languages to play together.

 ### Hosted on:
 - Client: https://sopra-fs23-group-25-client.oa.r.appspot.com/